 Factor47 was established to reduce this risk.

-Factor47 is part of Kongsberg Innovation and the Norwegian Catapult programme, providing industry-near test and pilot facilities, companies gain access to infrastructure developed by industry, for industry.
+Factor47 is part of Kongsberg Innovation and the Norwegian Catapult programme.
+Through industry-near test and pilot infrastructure,companies gain access to facilities developed by industry, for industry.

 Everything must work together.